pathtofile/bad-bpf/README.md

 # Overview
-See my [blog](https://blog.tofile.dev/2021/....) and my [DEF CON talk](https://defcon.org/html/defcon-29/dc-29-speakers.html#path) for an overview on how thee programs work and why this is interesting.
+See my [blog](https://blog.tofile.dev/2021/08/01/bad-bpf.html) and my [DEF CON talk](https://defcon.org/html/defcon-29/dc-29-speakers.html#path) for an overview on how thee programs work and why this is interesting.

 Examples have been tested on:
-- Ubuntu 20.10
+- Ubuntu 22.04
-- Fedora 34

 # Build
 To use pre-build binaries, grab them from the [Releases](https://github.com/pathtofile/bad-bpf/releases) page.